gitaroktato/healthcheck-patterns/NOTES.md

 ## Shallow healthcheck
 *Restarts*
 *TBD*
-+ Helps if application has: memory, thread leak and deadlocks
++ Helps if application has: memory, thread leak
-- Not helps if dependent service becomes unavailable
+- Won't help if dependent service becomes unavailable
+- Won't help in case of deadlocks

 *Traffic shaping*
 + Guarantees that only healthy services will recieve traffic